isomerpages/nea-cfhp/pages/voucher-terms-and-conditions.md

-1. The value of the electronic Climate Vouchers is denominated in Singapore currency and is not transferable, replaceable or exchangeable for cash.
+1. The value of the Climate Vouchers is denominated in Singapore currency and is not transferable, replaceable or exchangeable for cash.
 Any outstanding amount that is not utilized will be forfeited.